Grammarsalad/B_Kits/README.md

 - Can achieve proficiency (+) in any weapon proficiency.
 - Can achieve specialization (++) in an fighting style, except two-weapon fighting, where <PRO_HESHE> can achieve mastery (+++).
 - Thieving abilities: Pick Pockets.
 - May cast arcane spells starting with one first level spell at level one.
+Bards are limited in the kinds of spells that they can cast.
+They cannot cast evocation nor necromancy spells.
 - Song Mage: The Bard can learn special spells from song books only decipherable by them.
 - The Bard can figure out and use almost any magical item, including items typically restricted to other classes, such as priest scrolls.
 - May use their Performance ability to play any song from <PRO_HISHER> repertoire.
 At 1st level, <PRO_HESHE> can rally <PRO_HISHER> allies, or perform a Countersong.
 At 8th level, <PRO_HESHE> can fascinate <PRO_HISHER> enemies.
 These songs become more powerful as <PRO_HESH> gains levels as described below.